reh3376/ignition_tools/docs/cli_readme.md

 ## 🚀 Overview

 The IGN Scripts Enhanced CLI provides a beautiful, intelligent command-line interface for generating Jython scripts for Ignition SCADA systems.
-Powered by Rich and Textual libraries, it features smart recommendations, usage tracking, and interactive pattern exploration.
+Powered by Rich and prompt_toolkit libraries, it features smart recommendations, usage tracking, and interactive pattern exploration.

 ## 📦 Installation & Setup